juniversal/juniversal.github.io/getting-started.markdown

 ### Getting source and building ###

-Soon, you'll be able to grab builds from our CI server or Maven Central.
+Soon you'll be able to grab builds from our CI server or Maven Central.
-But for now, it's best to build yourself (which is pretty easy).
+But for now you'll want to build yourself (which is pretty easy).

-Get the source.
+Get the source, both for the JUniversal translator and JSimple libraries:

     git clone https://github.com/juniversal/juniversal.git
     git clone https://github.com/juniversal/jsimple.git

 Build the translator.
-The Gradle wrapper downloads Gradle automatically---no need to install any tools.
+The `gradlew` Gradle wrapper downloads Gradle automatically---no need to install any build tools.
+However, note that the translator uses Java 8.
+So you'll have to install Java 8, if you don't already have it, and use for running Gradle everywhere below.

     cd juniversal
     ./gradlew build install        [Linux/Mac/Cygwin]
     gradlew build install          [Windows]

-`install` above means to copy the built stuff to your local Maven repository (`<home directory>/.m2` by default), where subsequent build steps will find it.
+`install` above means to copy the built stuff to your local Maven repository directory (`<home directory>/.m2` by default), where subsequent build steps will find it.

-Next build the Gradle plugins.
+Next build the Gradle plugins:

     cd juniversal/build-tool-plugins/juniversal-gradle-plugins
     ./gradlew build install        [Linux/Mac/Cygwin]
     gradlew build install          [Windows]

-Build the JSimple Java libraries and translate them to C#.
+Build the JSimple Java libraries and translate them to C#:

     cd jsimple
     ./gradlew build build install javaToCSharp   [Linux/Mac/Cygwin]